CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 ### I'm really excited about my project - can I start work on it now?
 We don't recommend it, as you'll have a lot of work on your TB1 units.
 You can take notes and read around it (taking notes as you go) but don't plan on starting proper work on it until the beginning of TB2.

-### Why do I have to pick my Project now when it doesn't start until TB2?
+### Why do I have to pick my project now when it doesn't start until TB2?
 I want to wait to pick a project until I've had more experience of the units
 Students will have exams in Weeks 6, 7 and 8, and the Coursework in Weeks 9-11, and we don't want you to have to think about the projects at the same time as you're revising and taking assessments.
 While some students may only have exams in 1 week of 6-8, there will be unit exams in each of those three weeks.

 # Supervisors